ActionProjects/Actions/actions/pages/theSuits/filed/case2.20-cv-029565-MLCF-DPC/order.md

 *~ Id. at 560.*

-> “First, the plaintiff must have suffered an ‘injury in fact’ – an invasion of a legally protected interest which is (a) concrete and particularized, and (b) ‘actual or imminent, not “conjectural” or “hypothetical.”’”
+> “**First**, the plaintiff must have suffered an ‘injury in fact’ – an invasion of a legally protected interest which is (a) concrete and particularized, and (b) ‘actual or imminent, not “conjectural” or “hypothetical.”’”

 *~ Id. (citations omitted).*

-> “Second, there must be a causal connection between the injury and the conduct complained of – the injury has to be ‘fairly trace[able] to the challenged action of the defendant, and not . . . th[e] result [of] the independent action of some third party not before the court.”
+> “**Second**, there must be a causal connection between the injury and the conduct complained of – the injury has to be ‘fairly trace[able] to the challenged action of the defendant, and not . . . th[e] result [of] the independent action of some third party not before the court.”

 *~ Id. (alterations in original) (quoting Simon v.
 E. Ky.
 Welfare Rights Org., 426 U.S. 41–42 (1976)).*

-> “Third, it must be
+> “**Third**, it must be

 ___

-[2] Including departments of motor vehicles, the United States Postal Service, private financial institutions, the IRS, and the Federal Election Commission.
+<a href="#2">[2]</a> Including departments of motor vehicles, the United States Postal Service, private financial institutions, the IRS, and the Federal Election Commission.

 ***Case 2:20-cv-02965-MLCF-DPC Document 4 Filed 11/03/20 Page 3 of 5***